sf-wdi-37/intro-ajax/README.md

 ```

-Sometimes we'll need to send data to an API in order for it to process our requests.
+Often, we'll need to send data to an API in order for it to process our requests.
 For example, the Giphy API requires a `q` query paramater for the search endpoint.
-When searching Giphy with `$.ajax()`, we include a `data` object or query string with a key-value pair inside indicating the value of `q`.
+You've seen that we can include a `data` key in a `$.ajax()` call.
+When searching Giphy with `$.ajax()`, we could use an object or a string to indicate the value of `q`.

 ```javascript
 // submit event on form